 Throughout Major League history, there have been some epic late-September runs during which teams have erased significant deficits over a small number of games to launch themselves into the postseason.

-Here's a look at the greatest 11th-hour postseason pushes in baseball history:
+Perhaps this list will provide some inspiration -- here's a look at the greatest 11th-hour postseason pushes in baseball history:

 Three games back in NL Wild Card race on Sept.
 11

 The Cardinals were 71-69 on Sept.
 11, with FanGraphs giving them an 8% chance at reaching the postseason.
 They beat the Reds at Busch Stadium that day, 6-4.
 That was the first of 17 consecutive victories through Sept.
 28, when they defeated the Brewers in St. Louis to clinch a postseason berth.
 The 17-game winning streak set a new franchise record, surpassing the 14-game streak by the 1935 club.
 And during the streak, the Cards became the first team since the 1887 Phillies to win 11 straight games on the road.
+However, their season ended on a walk-off home run at Dodger Stadium in the NL Wild Card Game.

 Five games behind Rangers in AL West with nine games to play